Image Credit: Christina @ wocintechchat.com

 Easily integrate with Portico

-One of the most important steps journals should take to ensure readers will always have access to their articles, which is required by Plan S, is depositing all articles into a long-term digital archive or repository.
-The Plan S technical guidelines state that journal publishers must deposit all of their articles into a long-term preservation service such as Portico, LOCKSS, CLOCKSS, or an equivalent.
+One of the most critical steps journals should take to ensure readers will always have access to their content, which Plan S requires, is depositing all articles into a long-term digital archive or repository.
+The Plan S technical guidelines state that journal publishers must deposit all their articles into a long-term preservation service such as Portico, LOCKSS, CLOCKSS, or an equivalent.

-If you use Scholastica’s OA publishing platform and you have a Portico account, you can initiate automatic article deposits to Portico.
+If you use the Scholastica OA Publishing Platform and you have a Portico account, you can initiate automatic article deposits to that archive.
 Follow the steps here to set up a Portico integration.

 Add necessary peer review policies and stats details to your website

-In addition to the above technical criteria, Plan S has some specific publication guidelines that journals must follow.
-Journals must have established peer review policies that meet the standards of their discipline and adhere to the Committee on Publication Ethics (COPE) guidelines.
-Journals must clearly state these policies on their websites.
-Peer review policies are statements about the editorial processes that a journal follows, including details like the type of peer review the journal conducts (i.e., double-blind, single-blind), who evaluates manuscripts in each stage of review, and the typical length of time for peer review.
-We outline the primary elements to include in journal peer review policies and best practices to follow in this blog post.
+In addition to the above technical criteria, Plan S requires journals to have established peer review policies in adherence with the standards of their discipline and the Committee on Publication Ethics (COPE) guidelines, including details like the type of peer review the journal conducts (i.e., double-anonymized or single-anonymized) and the typical length of time for peer review.
+We outline the primary elements to include in journal peer review policies in this blog post.
+Journals must clearly state their peer review policies on their publication website.

-The revised Plan S guidelines also require journals to publish editorial statistics at least once annually, “covering in particular the number of submissions, the number of reviews requested, the number of reviews received, the approval rate, and the average time between submission and publication.”
-All journals using Scholastica’s peer review system can access raw journal data and reports to compile these stats from their Reviewers Table and the Analytics tab in their Journal Dashboard.
+The revised Plan S guidelines also require journals to publish editorial statistics at least once annually, including the number of submissions received, the number of reviews requested, the number of reviews received, the approval rate, and the average time between submission and publication.

-Journals using Scholastica’s OA publishing platform can add sections for peer review policies and peer review stats to their For Authors page.
-Journals can also request a custom “Journal Policies” page if more space is needed.
+Journals using the Scholastica OA Publishing Platform can then add sections detailing their peer review policies and peer review stats to their For Authors page or create a custom page for journal policies if more space is needed.

 Provide transparent pricing information

-Scholastica is monitoring Plan S updates and will announce any product initiatives related to pricing data when the final means of deposit is determined.
-In the meantime, publishers should review the two endorsed price and service transparency frameworks listed above to develop a transparent pricing breakdown.
-Currently, price breakdowns will be expected at the publisher level as a minimum, but Plan S will encourage journal-level price details also.
-Plan S is not enforcing any pricing caps at this time, but clearly states that pricing should be “fair and reasonable” and that “when OA publication fees are applied, they must be commensurate with the publication services delivered.”
+Currently, price breakdowns are expected at the publisher level as a minimum, but journal-level price details are encouraged.
+Plan S is not enforcing any pricing caps at this time.
+However, the requirements clearly state that pricing should be “fair and reasonable” and that “when OA publication fees are applied, they must be commensurate with the publication services delivered.”

 Plan S also requires journals with submission or publication charges to offer fee waivers for authors from lower and middle-income economies, as well as waivers and discounts for authors with demonstrable needs.
 Waiver policies should be clearly stated on the journal website.
-Journals using Scholastica’s OA publishing platform can add a fee waiver policy to their “For Authors” page using the easy website editor tool.
+Journals using the Scholastica OA Publishing Platform can add a fee waiver policy to their “For Authors” page using the easy website editor tool.

-Journals using Scholastica’s peer review system also have the option to integrate with RightsLink, Copyright Clearance Center’s (CCC) OA publication payment workflow solution, to more easily manage OA charges.
-With the new integration, publishers who use RightsLink can seamlessly initiate payment for OA journal article processing charges through Scholastica when article acceptance decisions are made.
+Journals using the Scholastica Peer Review System also have the option to integrate with RightsLink, Copyright Clearance Center’s (CCC) OA publication payment workflow solution, to easily manage OA charges.
+With the integration, publishers who use RightsLink can seamlessly initiate payment for OA journal article processing charges through Scholastica when article acceptance decisions are made.
 We are also building out Scholastica’s metadata support to enable publishers to leverage the broad range of transformative agreement workflows and author discount calculation functionality that RightsLink offers.
 RightsLink can apply author fee waivers, discounts, or institutional agreements that publishers specify on an article-by-article basis.

 Add funder information to published articles